r4dixx/r4dixx.github.io/README.md

 I like to work in teams where **user satisfaction** is a must and where ideas can be exchanged freely, in a **healthy** way 🤗✨ I just believe it's possible to make amazing work without being a jerk 🤷 **#DontBeAJerk**

-I'm currently working on [eLisa](https://play.google.com/store/apps/details?id=com.prismamedia.elisa), a French newspaper app packed with a bunch of good features, [more on this here](https://elisa.prismamedia.com/) 👀

 Well, your turn now 🙂\
 Who are you?
 Give me a shout!